scp756-221/term-project-ace/s2/README.md

 test: A special test frontend.
 Used in the continuous integration tests for early assignments.
 May also be used for local unit testing.

+Make several changes in the requirements.txt in both v1 and v1.1 for the implementation of prometheus.